intel/libmebo/explainer.md

 Cons:
 - Middleware is restricted by the limited number of algorithms implemented by each vendor on their hardware.
 - More often than not, Bit Rate quality issues require fixes in hardware, firmware or media-kernels
-- For codecs like VP8, VP9 & AV1, Advanced encoding models like Spatial & Temporal encodings are required to be implemented in middleware because of the limitations of the driver to providebitrate control over the above-mentioned reference picture models.
+- For codecs like VP8, VP9 & AV1, Advanced encoding models like Spatial & Temporal encodings are required to be implemented in middleware because of the limitations of the driver to provide bitrate control over the above-mentioned reference picture models.
 - Even though drivers come up with CBR mode support for SVC models, there are other constraints like the number of temporal and spatial layers it can support.

 ### LibMebo Pros & Cons